Skip Navigation

 • Look at the student’s strengths and existing strategies for managing workload.

-• Encourage the student to access support from other services such as the Wellbeing team or Money Advice team, should they need it.
+• Encourage the student to access support from other services such as the Mental Health & Wellbeing Team or Money Advice team, should they need it.

 • Check if there are any reasonable adjustments you can put in place to support the student.